-See also the station.scm and station.xhtml examples, concerning the station-to-station protocol which uses digital signatures in order to authenticate a Diffie-Hellman exchange so that the key established represents a secure and authenticated channel.
+The examples directory also contains the station.scm and station.xhtml examples that model the station-to-station protocol.
+This protocol uses digital signatures in order to authenticate a Diffie-Hellman exchange so that the key established represents a secure and authenticated channel.
+Two versions of the protocol are provided; in one, the Diffie-Hellman exponents are assumed fresh in the roles, while in the other, they are not.
+The two analyses produce different results.